zadirion/UnrealHero.nvim/README.md

 You will have to run `:PackerSync` and restart neovim a few times until everything gets downloaded and looks ok Run `:Mason` and check that it finished installing everything, before closing

+Finally, run `:checkhealth` and check that everything is ok

 Comes with https://github.com/zadirion/Unreal.nvim, my neovim plugin that adds support for Unreal Engine

 **Pre-configured Bindings/Shortcuts**